pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ### 2.4 Telemetry Design

 Component implementors are free to define whatever telemetry/channels are needed for their project.
-Typically, Gnc components emit telemetry representing the stat of the given Gnc sensor.
+Typically, Gnc components emit telemetry representing the stat of the given GNC sensor.

-In this example, the Imu component will define two telemetry channels one for each of the sensor readings taken:
+In this example, the IMU component will define two telemetry channels one for each of the sensor readings taken:

 | Telemetry Channel | Type   | Description                             |
 |-------------------|--------|-----------------------------------------|